 Deadline: Friday, March 16

 Soon temps will be increasing — and so will those wedding invites.
 Don't let your budget get caught off guard when it comes to the gifts, travel and accommodations you'll have to dish out for (and even more if you're in the wedding party).
 Put money aside now so you won't be forced to scramble later (read: put it on a credit card).
-And if you're planning your own big day, check out the microwedding trend for some budget-friendly inspiration.

-4. Declutter Your Home
+4. Declutter Your Space

 Deadline: Tuesday, March 20

 Nothing says spring like a good, old-fashioned deep cleaning.
 Not only is it a great way to declutter and refresh your space, but selling your gently used items can also help you make some extra money.
-Can't decide what to keep and what to give up?
-The new decluttering trend, Swedish death cleaning, may give you the inspiration you need.
-Or read how a closet cleanout helped one woman break her clothes-shopping habit — and save some serious money.